Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 7Why Icing Is Unhealthy for Dogs

 Icing isn’t nutritious, and it contains ingredients that aren’t good for dogs.
 While it’s not toxic to dogs, it’s best to avoid icing because it can lead to other health complications.
-For example, sugar isn’t poisonous, but consuming large amounts of sugar over an extended period of time can lead to chronic health concerns, like digestive issues, weight gain, and diabetes.
+For example, sugar isn’t poisonous, but consuming large amounts of sugar over an extended period can lead to chronic health concerns, like digestive issues, weight gain, and diabetes.
 The high sugar content in icing can also eventually lead to dental issues.

 Some icing, like royal icing, contains raw egg whites.
 Unpasteurized egg whites can be contaminated with Salmonella and lead to food poisoning.
 Buttercream frosting contains large amounts of butter.
-Again, butter isn’t toxic to dogs, but it’s an unhealthy ingredient with a high-fat content, which can lead to excessive weight gain.
-High fat foods have also been linked to pancreatitis in dogs.
+Again, butter isn’t toxic to dogs, but it’s an unhealthy ingredient with a high fat content, which can lead to excessive weight gain.
+High-fat foods have also been linked to pancreatitis in dogs.

 cake with mixed berries